TriKro/rsb-content/README.md

 Go to any jazz jam session and you’ll see one book on stage.
 The Real Book.
-Every serious musician has it.
+Every serious musician has it. test.

 The Real Book is a large tome with text that looks like someone took handwritten music charts, photocopied them, and then stuck them in a binder.